Overview: Nursing Jobs in Florida

 As the third most populated state in the country, Florida has a lot of people who need healthcare.
 That’s where you come in.
 Looking for nursing jobs in Florida?
-Whether you want to work full time, part time, contract, temporary, or per diem, find out what the state has to offer you both on and off the clock.
+Whether you're interested in full-time, part-time, contract, temporary, per diem, or even travel nursing jobs in Florida, we can show you what this state has to offer you both on and off the clock.

 Quick Facts About Nurse Jobs in Florida

-- Where can I learn more about Florida requirements for nurse licenses?
+- Where can I learn more about requirements for Florida nursing jobs?
 Check out the Florida Board of Nursing for the latest information regarding applications, verifications, and more.
 You can also read our article that breaks down the Florida nursing license renewal process into three easy steps.

-- What are the most populous cities in Florida?
-The top five Florida cities by population are:
+- What are the most populous cities in the state of Florida?
+Nursing jobs are plentiful in these five bustling cities:

 - Jacksonville